LaUs3r/JVCProjectorRemoteControl/README.md

 Remote control for JVC projectors using the LAN interface of the projector.
 The app has been developed for a X7900 series projector.
+The app can be found in the Google Playstore

 Features:
 - power on/off